The Pictures

 the deep road bed.
 Wading in a nearby brook was also fun.
 The name of the father of each family is

+Fleet Smith, R.B.
 Smith, B.F.
-Stanton, Daniel Welch, Neal Welch, Hartley Little.
-Perhaps there
+Stanton, Daniel Welch, Neal Welch, Hartley

 institutions of higher learning.
 Degrees were received from the following